alurubalakarthikeya/CalGPA/README.md

 </p>

 ## Description
-CalGPA is a web app designed to help students analyze and track their semester performance effectively.
+CalGPA is a web app designed to help uni students analyze and track their semester performance.
 It allows students to monitor their academic progress in real-time and provides various tools to maintain a good academic record.
-Download the app (PWA) for offline access and better usability.
+The app can be downloaded (PWA) for offline access and better usability.

 With **CalGPA**, students can:
 - Calculate their estimated SGPA based on Internal marks.
 - Set academic goals based on their estimated GPA.
 - Analyze the use of a subject in their career.
-- Plan vacations without fear of attendance issues.
+- Plan for going home without fear of attendance issues.

 ## Features